Abdalla-Eldoumani/face-recognition-attendance-system/README.md

 - DNN errors: models may be truncated; re-download via the URLs above or set `FACE_DETECTOR=haar` (Haar fallback is automatic on runtime errors).
 - NumPy import errors: pin to `numpy==1.26.4` and `opencv-contrib-python==4.7.0.72`.
 - Camera not found: try a different index (`--camera 1`) or close other apps using the camera.
+ - Missing `cv2.face`: ensure `opencv-contrib-python` is installed (not just `opencv-python`).
+ - Charts not rendering: ensure `matplotlib` is installed and Tkinter is available (included with standard Python installers).
+If using headless environments, the History & Charts tab will not render.

 ## License
 This project is open source and available under the [MIT License](LICENSE).